wp-plugins/seamless-donations/readme.txt

 6. Dashboard >> Thank You Email Templates

 == Changelog ==

+= 2.5.0 =
+* Added support for designated funds
+* Fixed: A couple warnings when saving changes to thank you email templates.

+= 2.4.4 =
+* Fixed: Cleaned up warnings when run with WP_DEBUG

 = 2.4.3 =
 * Fixed: Changed form submit target to _top most window (in case theme places content in iframes)